Pharmacy Residency Program

 - Competency is shaped by feedback from preceptors and from self-evaluation.
 Each resident's learning plan is individualized.

-- Residents are eligible for full benefits; they are required to staff every third weekend in the inpatient pharmacy.
+- Residents are eligible for full benefits; they are required to staff every other weekend in the inpatient pharmacy.

-- Washington licensure is required (must be completed by September 30th).
+- Washington pharmacist licensure is required (must be completed by September 1st).

 - A major clinical or administrative project must also be completed during the course of the residency year.
 Project selection is a joint effort between the resident, program director, and preceptors.

-- Acute Care Rotations: Internal Medicine, Oncology, Cardiology, Intensive Care
+- Acute Care Rotations: Internal Medicine, Oncology, Cardiology, Intensive Care, Surgical